Tseung Kwan O line: History

 The Tseung Kwan O line was planned to serve the new town of Tseung Kwan O and was first proposed in 1981 as part of the Junk Bay New Town Transport Study.
 The report proposed four corridors, all of which called for the Kwun Tong line to be extended to Lam Tin station and placed the terminus of the Tseung Kwan O line at the vicinity of Tsui Ping Estate.
 The construction cost was estimated at HK$3 billion.
 The construction of the Tseung Kwan O line was approved by the Hong Kong Government in 1985 and under the 1985 plan, a 7 km branch line from Lam Tin station to Tseung Kwan O station, consisting of 5 or 6 stations, was to be built beginning in 1992 and to open by the end of 1996.
 This plan was cancelled by the MTR Corporation in August 1990.

-MTR re-proposed the line in 1993, and the plan was approved by the Hong Kong Executive Council on 20 October 1998.
+MTR re-proposed the line in 1993, and had plans to further extend from the planned terminus of Lam Tin to Ma Tau Kok where it would have met the proposed East Kowloon Line.
+The plan was amended in 1996, where the Tseung Kwan O line would take over the existing cross-harbour segment via the Eastern Harbour Crossing to North Point station from the Kwun Tong line and the Kwun Tong line would be extended to Yau Tong and Tiu Keng Leng stations to interchange with the Tseung Kwan O line.
+The amended plan was approved by the Hong Kong Executive Council on 20 October 1998.
 Construction commenced on 24 April 1999 and the line opened on 18 August 2002, at a cost of HK$18 billion.
-The new line took over the cross-harbour segment, via the Eastern Harbour Crossing to North Point station, from the Kwun Tong line.
-The Kwun Tong line was extended to Yau Tong and Tiu Keng Leng stations to interchange with the new line.